Score-Based Density Estimation from Pairwise Comparisons: Score-based density estimation from pairwise comparisons

 \subsection{Tempering field estimation}

-The tempering field under the Bradley-Terry model (Eq.~\ref{tempering_field_gumbelRUM}) has a particularly convenient form as it depends only on the \emph{belief density ratio} $r(\x,\x') := p(\x') / p(\x)$ and the RUM noise level $s > 0$.
-Note that this ratio is different from what the phrase \emph{density ratio} often refers to -- this is the ratio of the same density for two inputs, not a ratio of two densities for the same $\x$.
-It does not depend on the normalizing constant of the belief density and is hence easy to estimate.
-We train a simple estimator for $r(\x,\x')$ by maximizing the Bradley-Terry model likelihood of the pairwise comparison data.
+The tempering field under the Bradley--Terry model (Eq.~\ref{tempering_field_gumbelRUM}) has a particularly convenient form as it depends only on the \emph{belief density ratio} $r(\x,\x') := p(\x') / p(\x)$ and the RUM noise level $s > 0$.
+Note that this ratio is different from what the phrase \emph{density ratio} often refers to; this is the ratio of the same density for two inputs, not a ratio of two densities for the same $\x$.
+It does not depend on the normalizing constant of the belief density and is hence straightforward to estimate via maximum-likelihood estimation (MLE), assuming careful regularization.
+We train a simple estimator for $r(\x,\x')$ by maximizing the Bradley--Terry model likelihood of the pairwise comparison data.
 If we parametrize the density ratio (or its logarithm) as a neural network $r_{\theta}$, the parameters $\theta$ can be optimized by minimizing the loss $\mathcal{L}(\theta) \propto \text{Softplus}(\log r_{\theta}(\x,\x') / s)$, where $\x$ and $\x'$ are winner and loser points, respectively.
+The \text{Softplus} loss comes from the assumption of $W \sim \text{Gumbel}(0,s)$.

 We plug the learned $r_{\theta}$ into the integrals in Eq.~\ref{tempering_field_gumbelRUM}, where the integrals are computed using importance sampling with the MWD model acting as the importance sampler.
+The resulting plug-in Monte Carlo estimator of the tempering field is consistent but biased.
+Similar biased ratio estimators have been used in self-normalized importance sampling \citep{mcbook} and in every-visit off-policy value estimation in reinforcement learning \citep{sutton1998reinforcement} due to favorable variance properties.
+See Appendix~\ref{appendix_tempering_field_estimate} for more discussion on the estimator.
 For details on evaluating the importance weights, which correspond to the (reciprocal of) density of the MWD diffusion model, see Appendix~\ref{diffusion_model_density}.
 Algorithm~\ref{alg2} summarizes the estimation procedure.